 Battery

-Both kits come with compact batteries, which is exactly how we prefer to use them because it saves weight.
-DeWalt includes two 2.0Ah battery packs, while Hercules gives you one 2.5Ah battery pack.
-However, DeWalt also has kits with 4.0Ah or 5.0Ah kits, depending on whether you get the Tool Connect model.
+Both kits come with compact batteries, which we prefer for weight savings.
+DeWalt includes two 2.0Ah battery packs, while Hercules provides one 2.5Ah battery pack.
+However, DeWalt offers additional kit options with 4.0Ah or 5.0Ah batteries, depending on the model you choose.

 Verdict: DeWalt